nishanbajracharya/py-transcribe/README.md

 # py-transcribe
 A python project to transcribe and generate srt subtitle files for foreign language videos powered by ffmpeg and [Whisper](https://github.com/openai/whisper).
 It transcribes two subtitle files: one matcing the original video language and another translated to english.

+## Requirements
+This project depends on `ffmpeg` and `openai-whisper`. `ffmpeg` binaries should be installed manually before running this project.

 ## Usage
 Run the `main.py` file with the following arguments: